 When you’re shopping for TOEFL books, it can be hard to know which are high-quality and which you should walk away (if not run away) from!
-That’s why I’ve put together this list of TOEFL book reviews: the best TOEFL books of 2016 – 2017.
+That’s why I’ve put together this list of TOEFL book reviews: the best TOEFL books of 2021.
 Here, you’ll see exactly why some books stand out from the crowd—and learn what to avoid when searching for good TOEFL prep for Reading, Listening, Speaking, and Writing.

-First Place: The Official Guide to the TOEFL Test
+The Official Guide to the TOEFL Test, 6th Edition

-There are three good things about the Official Guide:
+There are three good things about the TOEFL Official Guide:

-- It has the most truthful description of what you see on the TOEFL iBT
+- It has the most accurate description of what you see on the TOEFL iBT

 - The practice sets at the ends of the chapters